rkzn/open-api-docs/docs/account-authentication.md

 After you fill the authentication URI with your app credentials, open it and you will see the cTrader ID login page.

-Login to a cTrader ID with some trading account, after logging in you will see the cTrader ID trading accounts list, with a check box for authorizing access to that trading account.
+Login to a cTrader ID with some trading account.

+After logging in you will see the cTrader ID trading accounts list, with a check box for authorizing access to that trading account.

-Click on "Allow Access" button, you will be redirected to your application redirect URI and the Authorization Code will be appended as a parameter to the redirect URI:
+Click on "Allow Access" button.

+You will be redirected to your application redirect URI and the Authorization Code will be appended as a parameter to the redirect URI:

 ```
 https://my-redirect-uri.com/?code={authorization_code-code-will-be-here}